Progress Report January 2022

 Previously, these dummy threads were not being released when their main thread was destroyed, and hence, they would accumulate over time.
 Since the kernel imposes a limit on the amount of threads a process can make, yuzu was eventually unable to create more threads to open service interfaces in long gaming sessions.
 Furthermore, these dummy threads could inadvertently be scheduled on the emulated cores, which resulted in a crash, as they are not real threads meant to be run.

-After investigating these problems, bunnei implemented various fixes and checks to correct this faulty behaviour, and prevent resource leaks and crashes.
+After investigating these problems, bunnei to correct this faulty behaviour, and prevent resource leaks and crashes.

-Next, bunnei fixed the KThread counter increment/decrement operations, as the old implementation was incorrect, and could occasionally underflow.
+Next, bunnei operations, as the old implementation was incorrect, and could occasionally underflow.
 This is the aforementioned counter used to keep track of all the KThreads in a process, ensuring the limits imposed by the kernel are not breached.

-epicboy also took a look at the kernel, and added a new shut-down method to properly synchronise threads before their destruction.
+epicboy also took a look at the kernel, and added a new shut-down method to before their destruction.
 This change fixes a hang that could occur when stopping emulation in yuzu.

 UI improvements